What is purple heart wood

 It is difficult to work, and there is a moderate to severe blunting effect on cutters.
 It produces resin when heated by dull cutters.
 Run the material through machines equipped with HSS knives.
 Pre-drilling is for nailing.
 It takes glue well, stains, and wax polishes.

 Purple Heartwood is very durable.
-What makes it stay longer is that the sapwood is susceptible to attack by powder post beetles.
+It stays longer because the sapwood is susceptible to attack by powder post beetles.
 Heartwood has high resistance to preservative treatment.
 Sapwood is permeable.

 According to the Janka Hardness, it rates 1860 out of 4000.
 The Purple Heartwood species falls within the upper-medium range of hardwood flooring options.